contact

 about #

 [profile] I am a PhD student based at ZAS Berlin.
-I like thinking about meaning and how we coordinate on it, within and beyond what is explicitly uttered.
-My interests lie across & between semantics and pragmatics–I’m especially captivated by phenomena concerning degrees, not-at-issue meaning, and negation.
+My research is in semantics & pragmatics, i.e. I like thinking about meaning and how we coordinate on it, within and beyond what is explicitly uttered.
+I’m especially captivated by phenomena concerning degrees, not-at-issue meaning, and negation.
 I use mainly formal and experimental methods, and try to computate sometimes.

-[projects] In my doctoral project, I am looking at the cancellation/denial of inferences under negation.
-This work is supervised by Uli Sauerland here at ZAS and Michael Franke at the University of Tübingen.
+[projects] In my doctoral project, I am investigating metalinguistic negation under the supervision of Uli Sauerland here at ZAS and Michael Franke at the University of Tübingen.
 At ZAS, I am part of the LMBayes project which focuses on developing probabilistic models of meaning.
 I also enjoy puzzling over the “depth-charge” illusion, which was the topic of my MSc thesis and continues to be a source of delight.

 [background] I completed my masters at the University of Potsdam, focusing mainly on semantics and psycholinguistics.
-While studying, I also worked as an RA both at ZAS (with Aron Hirsch, and later Andreea C. Nicolae) and at my university.
-There, I first joined (at the time) Gisbert Fanselow’s project on word order, and then moved to Malte Zimmermann’s group.
+While studying, I also worked as an RA both at ZAS (with Aron Hirsch, and later Andreea C. Nicolae) and at Potsdam (first in Gisbert Fanselow’s project on word order, and then in Malte Zimmermann’s group).
 Before coming to linguistics proper, I studied languages & literature as well as applied linguistics.

 [hobbies] Outside of work, most of my thoughts are probably about cats.
 Check mine out here.
 I amuse myself with the usual homebody stuff: books (fiction!), puzzles, board games, and a ton of music.
 Recommendations are always welcome!